DonalJamesConneely/EE5115-Masters-Project_HLS-Terrain-Mapping/README.md

 FPGA Implementation of LiDAR Terrain Mapping System based on High Level Synthesis

 # Directory Structure
-Here is the basic structure of this repository:

 ```
 ├── Bench_Demo_&_Videos
 │	├── Bench_Demo.pptx